 Project Location Discharge associated with agglomeration of Fermoy town, County Cork.
 Distance from designated site Okm: WWTP discharges to the Blackwater River, inside the cSAC boundary.
 The Blackwater Callows SPA is also coincident with the cSAC, downstream of Fermoy.
 Brief description Fermoy is situated in the centre of the Blackwater Valley.
 It is on the crossroads between the Rosslare/Killarney and Dublin/Cork routes.
 The town was subject to rapid expansion in the 1990s and is now both a commuter satellite town for Cork and an established industrial centre in its own right.
-The wastewater in Fermoy is collected in a partially combined foul and separated foul sewage crainage network.
+The wastewater in Fermoy of collected in a partially combined foul and separated foul sewage drainage network.
 The wastewater drains from the town on both sides of the Blackwater River.
-The wastewater on the north side of the river drains to a pumping station at Rathealy Road, which is the northead across Fermoy Bridge to the main sewer.
+The wastewater on the north side of the river drains to a pumping station at Rathealy Road, which is then pumped across Fermoy Bridge to the main sewer.
 The wastewater arising on the south side of the river drains directly to the WWTW.
-The Fermoy WWTW was most recently upgraded in 2006 and now features a design Population Equivalent (PE) of 20,000PE and BOD loading of 1,200Kg/day.
+The Fermoy WWTW was most recently upgraded in 2006 and now feetbres a design Population Equivalent (PE) of 20,000PE and BOD ladding of 1,200Kg/day.
 The maximum hydraulic capacity of the Fermoy WWTP is 673m3/h which is 2.3 Dry Weather Flow (2.3DWF).
 In order to cope with flows above 2.3DWF storm storage has been provided at the WWTW.
 The existing WWTW were upgraded with an additional stream.
 These upgrade works facilitated the splitting of the treatment process into two streams.
 The flow is split after the wastewater passes through the new inlet works.
 40% of the flow is diverted to the existing wastewater treatment stream.
 The remaining 60% is directed to a new treatment system.
-The existing stream has an acretion phase, a secondary settlement phase and return activated sludge phase.
-The pollution load for the Fermoy agglomeration arises from the following areas: • The local Population • The local Industries The pollution load for these sources varies greatly with daily, weekly and seasonal producers of effluent.
+The existing stream has an aeration phase, a secondary settlement phase and return activated sludge phase.
+The new stream has an anaerobic, anoxic and aeration phase, a secondary settlement phase and return activated sludge phase.
+The pollution load for the Fermoy agglomeration arises from the following areas: • The local Population • The local Industries The pollution load from these sources varies greatly with daily, weekly and seasonal producers of effluent.
 The sewage from all industries is collected via the public sewer and treated in conjunction with domestic waste at the waste water treatment plant.
-The domestic population of Fermoy has grown over the last three censuses owing to its development as a town within the Cork Metropolitan area.
+The domestic popula censuses owing to its development as a town within the Cork Metropolitan area.
+The most recent Census figures show that Fermoy Town and environs now has a population in excess of 5,800.
+(Census,